bradripple/Project1-River-Runner/README.md

 ## How to play

 * Click on the link here --> https://bradripple.github.io/Project1-River-Runner/
-* You can ⑂ Fork and Clone this repository to your local machine.
+* Or, you can ⑂ Fork and Clone this repository to your local machine.
 * Open the `index.html` in your internet browser to play (I highly reccomend using Google Chrome).
 * Or you can use a Live Server plug-in.